Menopause and Peri-menopause

 Peri-menopause to Full Menopause

 As women ages and reaches the peri-menopause stage in their lives their ovaries gradually produce less estrogen and progesterone.
 These hormones control the menstrual cycle.
 After twelve months without a period they officially enter menopause, which can last from months to years.
+Menopause is a very natural transition in a woman's life where she will ultimately no longer be able to become pregnant.

 Prior to menopause women experience a peri-menopause stage, which typically occurs anywhere between 2 and 10 years prior to the end of a woman's periods.
-Typically, this occurs between the age range of 35 and 55.
+This occurs between the age range of 35 and 55 as the amount of hormones are decreasing.

 Peri-menopause is totally new for a woman and can be quite unsettling.
 It is important to understand that literally thousands of women go through this period before they are in full on menopause.

-Perimenopausal symptoms often include major mood swings that happen in a matter or seconds.
+During peri-menopausal a woman may experience a variety of symptoms.
+Often major mood swings that may happen in a matter of seconds may occur.
 It has been described like someone turns on a light switch where a happy woman is suddenly enraged or crying.
 The hormone imbalance is the cause of this emotional upheaval.
 Completely overreacting to minor occurrences with anger is also common.